rakeshwasnik/rakeshwasnik/README.md

 - 👋 Hi, I’m @rakeshwasnik
 - 👀 I’m interested in tech, finance and music
-- 🌱 I’m currently learning MERN full-stack web development
+- 🌱 I’m a fullstack web dev with a US based company, currently building a music(beats) marketplace
 - 💞️ I’m looking to collaborate on tech projects
-- 📫 How to reach me
+- 📫 How to reach me: Twitter - @RakeshWasnik09

 <!---
 rakeshwasnik/rakeshwasnik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.